Château de Guernon-Ranville: Holiday resort of patrons of the arts of the 20th century

-At this time, the château belonged to a great-grand-niece of the Count of Guernon-Ranville, Yvonne Colmiche.
-The château was thus also photographed under the name of « Château Colmiche ».

-No longer permanently inhabited by this descendant of the Count, the property was rented to a succession of tenants, among whom figure Alexandre Natanson, editor of « La Revue Blanche » (The White Review).
-Brother-in-law of the celebrated Misia, muse of fashionable and artistic Paris and of the actress Marthe Mellot, he was also a patron and friend of great artistes of the era, including, among others, the painters Pierre Bonnard, Paul Signac, Henri de Toulouse-Lautrec and even Auguste Renoir.
+At this time, the château belonged to a great-grandniece of the Count of Guernon-Ranville, Yvonne Colmiche.
+The château was thus also photographed under the name of "Château Colmiche".
+No longer permanently inhabited by this descendant of the Count, the property was rented to a succession of tenants, among whom figure Alexandre Natanson, editor of La Revue Blanche (The White Review).
+Brother-in-law of the celebrated Misia, muse of fashionable and artistic Paris, as well as of the actress Marthe Mellot, he was also a patron and friend of great artistes of the era, including, among others, the painters Pierre Bonnard, Paul Signac, Henri de Toulouse-Lautrec and Pierre-Auguste Renoir.